pryrt/nppStuff/CommunityForum/FAQ/HowToLogin.md

 In the Spring of 2024, we briefly tried the experiment of signing up with just username/password here, bypassing the OAuth/SSO requirement.
 Unfortunately, the amount of spam _drastically_ increased when we did.
 Aside from the security described above, the OAuth/SSO providers provide an extra layer of technical barrier that prevents spammers from easily creating dummy accounts.
 This extra protection turned out to be necessary to keep the Forum usable, so we have again disabled the username/password signup.

-If you signed up during that period and can no longer log in, create a new account using an OAuth/SSO provider; if you had made posts with the old account, send a chat message to @PeterJones, asking that he change the owner of your old posts over to your new account (making sure you confirm your old account name); upon such a request, he will check the metadata of your old and new accounts, and if he confirms that you appear to be the same actual user, he will change the posts over to the new account so that you keep the credit for your posts.
+If you signed up during that period and can no longer log in, create a new account using an OAuth/SSO provider; if you had made posts with the old account, send a chat message to @PeterJones (click on @PeterJones, click on **`⋮`** to see a menu, choose **Start new chat with PeterJones**, then enter your message in the chat), asking that he change the owner of your old posts over to your new account (making sure you confirm your old account name); upon such a request, he will check the metadata of your old and new accounts, and if he confirms that you appear to be the same actual user, he will change the posts over to the new account so that you keep the credit for your posts.
+(You can follow the same procedure if you used to log in with Facebook or Twitter, since both of those have been disabled over time as well.)

 ## Multiple login accounts ##